 The first Dutch explorer stepped on the island in 1597.
 Cornelis de Houtman called Bali “the young Holland”.
 He began the Dutch spice trade with Indonesia.
 In the following centuries, the trade focus moved to opium and slaves.

-From the 1880s until 1980s, Munduk hill stations were prospering as Bali’s most productive coffee plant growing area.
+From the 1880s until the 1980s, Munduk hill stations were prospering as Bali’s most productive coffee plant growing area.
 But in the 1990s, the prices fell dramatically.
 Many farmers switched to oranges, cloves, flowers, and other cash crops that were bringing higher revenues.
 This caused soil erosion and falling water tables.

 From calm nature resort to an Instagram sensation